keithstric/cloud-sockets/README.md

 ### ChannelManager

-This class is responsible for managing the channel subscriptions.
+This class is responsible for managing the channel subscriptions and user identification.

 #### Channel Maps